Expand verb vocabulary with this open-ended task.

 The purpose of this open-ended activity is for students to understand that verbs are words that represent something happening.
 This resource provides the opportunity for students to expand their verb word bank and think about how verbs add specific meaning.

 Choose how you would like to implement the templates.
-As there are 30 to select from, they can be completed over several sessions and in any order.
+There are 30 to select from, so they can be completed over several sessions and in any order.

 A version with alternate photographs is available for students who may find the original photographs below their age level.